Season of mists and mellow fruitfulness in Heart of Hadrian’s Wall Country

 Catherine Jarvis

-Come and experience warm, cosy tea rooms, roaring log fires amongst stone-walled pubs and take a closer look at the clear skies with its bird-filled treasures.
-Enjoy misty, atmospheric walks in the Heart of Hadrian’s Wall Country.
+Come and experience warm, , roaring log fires amongst stone-walled pubs and take a closer look at the clear skies with its bird-filled treasures.
+Enjoy misty, atmospheric in the Heart of Hadrian’s Wall Country.
 Look up at the dark skies, in the evenings, to see the starry delights displayed across the heavens.

-See the ‘Eagle Eye’ film at the Roman Army Museum complete with Roman warfare artefacts and exhibits.
+See the ‘Eagle Eye’ film at the complete with Roman warfare artefacts and exhibits.
 Local landscape winds its way across hills and fields in autumnal glory.
 Interesting circular walks abound throughout the beautiful countryside covered with historical sites.

 The red-hued leaves of trees are truly spellbinding during this season.
 They imbue ‘the season of mists and mellow fruitfulness’ with a bewitching romance.
 Come and spot wild fungi, spiders’ cobwebs glinting in the sunlight which become unearthly white in the frosty mornings.
 Families and couples; indeed everyone, are very welcome in this region and find that there is plenty to do here.
 The cross-country cycle route 72 is perfect for cyclists to come and explore the region further.